Your Oil Change Questions Answered

 3. What Happens If I Don’t Change the Oil in My Car?

 Skipping oil changes, especially long term, will have a major effect on your vehicle.
-The motor oil will become dirty and ineffective.
-It will no longer lubricate your engine and as a result the heat in your engine will increase.
-Lack of lubrication plus high heat will cause parts to wear faster and eventually your engine as whole will fail and need to be replaced.
+Motor oil will become dirty and ineffective.
+It will no longer lubricate your engine and as a result, the heat in your engine will increase.
+Lack of lubrication plus high heat will cause parts to wear faster and eventually your engine as a whole will fail and need to be replaced.
 Engine replacement costs thousands of dollars.
 It would benefit you to keep up with regular oil changes instead.